AdobeDocs/audience-manager.en/help/using/c-features/traits/trait-expression-samples.md

 snippet: y
 ---

-# Sample Expressions With Boolean and Comparison Operators{#sample-expressions-with-boolean-and-comparison-operators}
+# Sample Expressions With Boolean and Comparison Operators {#sample-expressions-with-boolean-and-comparison-operators}

-Examples you can refer to for creating expressions in the Expression Builder code editor.
+Examples you can refer to for creating expressions in the [!UICONTROL Expression Builder] code editor.

 ## Code Samples Overview {#section_046415174EF84FDAA6E3C92649BFB0F3}